-With the aim of increasing the number of items subject to elimination of tariffs on IT products, ITA expansion negotiations launched in May 2012 outside the Doha Round negotiations and an agreement was reached in December 2015.
-Elimination of tariffs on 201 items started gradually in July 2016, and elimination of approximately 90% of tariffs on the subject items was completed as of July 2019.
+With the aim of expanding the number of items subject to elimination of tariffs on IT products, ITA expansion negotiations were launched in May 2012, and an agreement was reached in December 2015.
+Elimination of tariffs on 201 items started gradually in July 2016.
 By January 2024, tariffs on all 201 items will have been completely eliminated for 55 members (see 2.
 (2) "Information Technology Agreement (ITA) Expansion Negotiation" in Chapter 5 of Part II for details).
 As for China, elimination of tariffs on the subject items started in September 2016.
-For example, high tariff items for which tariffs are to be eliminated by China include television cameras (35%), recorders and players (30%), and television receivers (30%).
+For example, high tariff items include television cameras (35%), recorders and players (30%), and television receivers (30%).
 Tariffs on all subject items including the above items will be eliminated gradually and will have been completely eliminated by 2023.